MohammadMdv/GNN_deepening/README.md

  --lr:               # learning rate
  --weight_decay      # rate of l2 regularization
 ```
-4. Register your model in `models/__init__.py` by add the following codes:
+4. Register your model in `models/__init__.py` by adding the following codes:
 ```python
 from <DeepGCN> import <DeepGCN>
 __all__.append('<DeepGCN>')
 ```
-5. You are recommend to use `YAML` to store your dataset-specific hyperparameter configuration.
+5. You are recommended to use `YAML` to store your dataset-specific hyperparameter configuration.
 Create a `YAML` file `<DeepGCN>.yml` in `options/configs` and add the hyperparameters as the following style:
 ```yaml
 <dataset_1>
   <hyperparameter_1> : value_1